WENWENYU/jamesdiao.github.io/_posts/2017-09-05-ypu-bobby-jindal.md

 ## Day 1 with the YPU

-On Tuesday, I attended the first 2017 meeting of the Yale Political Union (YPU).
+On Tuesday, I attended the first 2017 meeting of the [Yale Political Union (YPU)](https://en.wikipedia.org/wiki/Yale_Political_Union).
 It was hosted in the beautiful Woolsey Hall, shown below.

 <img src="/img/ypu-woolsey.jpg" alt="Woolsey" style="width: 700px;"/>

 Despite having a reasonable interest in politics, I never took the time to hear from many of the awesome speakers who come to Yale.
 As a senior, I'm really hoping to go to more.
 I was also especially interested in today's topic (health care policy) and Bobby Jindal's broad experience in this area.
 The YPU summarized it well with their introduction (edited for conciseness):

 > About our Guest:
-&emsp;&emsp;Bobby Jindal has a well-earned reputation as one of America’s most successful public sector executives and innovators in the health care and education sectors.
+&emsp;&emsp;&emsp;&emsp; Bobby Jindal has a well-earned reputation as one of America’s most successful public sector executives and innovators in the health care and education sectors.
-&emsp;&emsp;Despite being the nation’s youngest governor when he was elected in 2007, Jindal had been well-prepared to become the state’s Chief Executive Officer, with stints as the head of the state Department of Health and Hospitals, president of the University of Louisiana System, Assistant Secretary of the U.S. Department of Health and Human Services, and executive director of the National Bipartisan Commission on the Future of Medicare—all before his 30th birthday.
+&emsp;&emsp;&emsp;&emsp; Despite being the nation’s youngest governor when he was elected in 2007, Jindal had been well-prepared to become the state’s Chief Executive Officer, with stints as the head of the state Department of Health and Hospitals, president of the University of Louisiana System, Assistant Secretary of the U.S. Department of Health and Human Services, and executive director of the National Bipartisan Commission on the Future of Medicare—all before his 30th birthday.
 Previously, Jindal advised senior management as an associate at McKinsey & Co., where he managed teams of clients and consultants in the private sector.
-&emsp;&emsp;The son of Indian immigrants, Jindal was born and raised in Baton Rouge, Louisiana.
+&emsp;&emsp;&emsp;&emsp; The son of Indian immigrants, Jindal was born and raised in Baton Rouge, Louisiana.
 He earned degrees in Biology and Public Policy from Brown University, where he graduated with honors.
 Accepted to both Yale Law School and Harvard Medical School, Jindal instead chose to study at New College, Oxford as a Rhodes Scholar, earning an M. Litt degree in Politics with an emphasis in Health Policy.
-&emsp;&emsp;Jindal currently resides in Louisiana with his wife, Supriya, and three children.
+&emsp;&emsp;&emsp;&emsp; Jindal currently resides in Louisiana with his wife, Supriya, and three children.

 <img src="/img/ypu-jindal.jpg" alt="Jindal" style="width: 350px; "/>